senaite/senaite.queue/docs/handling.rst

 process does not succeed after maximum retries is reached, the task is discarded as failed again, but no further retries will take place.

+On each re-attempt, the queue sets a delay of 5 seconds, giving some time before the task is re-processed.
+This mechanism reduces the chance of failures and also makes room for other tasks to be processed before retries.

+Also, the number of items to process for that precise task is reduced in a half.
+This reduces the chance of both conflicts and timeouts.

 When a process does not complete successfully, the thread in charge of handling the task ends gracefully and the queue is immediately notified.
 This is the safest case, cause there is no risk that more threads the CPU can handle are